 Some stories can only be told with CGI

 It is self-evident that some films can only be made with extensive use of CGI.
-The Transformers films are an obvious example.
+Superhero films are an obvious example.
 This does not mean that they can get away with the physical motion incongruities described earlier.
 Gollum is another creature that almost pulled it off.
 When I see it, I marvel at the CGI work they did instead of marvelling at how real it looks – a subtle but important difference.